 - Water the lawn immediately after fertilizing.

-More information on lawn care is available through the University of Minnesota Extension Service, including the following publications:
+More information on lawn care is available through the University of Minnesota Extension, including the following publications:

 - Preventing Pollution Problems from Lawn and Garden Fertilizers (FS-2923)